 2. Goupil Le Fol – Brussels

 It takes a lot to stand out in Brussels, a city jam-packed with traditional bars, not to mention quirky ones.
 Goupil Le Fol doesn’t so much smash that glass ceiling as unlock the key to a new room entirely.
-Yet you’d never guess from standing outside.

 Brooding and candle-lit, there is always a comfortable nook and/or cranny to grab a beer and relax in, and no end of peculiar items to look at.
-Windowless and cocoon-like, there is a special atmosphere in the evenings that is difficult to compare with anything else.
+Windowless and cocoon-like, there is a special atmosphere in the evenings that is difficult to compare with anything or anywhere else.

 3. Galeria De Paris – Porto